thanhnhan311201/NodeJS-Learning/Sessions-and-Cookies/README.md

 - Great for storing data on the client (browser)
 - Do NOT store sensitive data here!
 It can be viewed + manipulated
-- Cookies can be configured to expire whe the browser is closed (Session Cookei) or when a certain age / expiry date is reached (Permanet Cookie)
+- Cookies can be configured to expire when the browser is closed (Session Cookie) or when a certain age / expiry date is reached (Permanet Cookie)
 - Works well together with sessions

 ## Session